 Most farmers aren’t trained in pesticide handling.
-They also don’t have the right gear to protect themselves from these harmful chemicals.
+They also don’t have the right kit to protect themselves from these harmful chemicals.
 Hospitalisation and fatalities are common.

 Pesticides and synthetic fertilisers pollute the wider eco-system, rivers and waterways.
-This pollution makes the water unusable.
+This pollution makes the water unusable and poisonous.

-Organic cotton farming contributes towards food security for farmers.
-There is also a better offset of CO2 emissions
+Organic cotton farming contributes towards food security for farmers and a better offset of CO2 emissions

 Growing organic cotton prohibits the use of synthetic fertilisers or pesticides.
 Natural herbal pesticides are used instead e.g. Neem.
 Farmers who grow organic cotton make significant savings, resulting in a better income.